gfoidl/CairoSharp/source/CairoSharp.Extensions/Loading/ReadMe.md

 ```

 > [!TIP]
-> The `LibRSvgNative.LibRSvgName` is the standard so-name on Linux, thus for a standard installation no `DllImportResolver` has to be set on Linux
+> The `LoadingNative.LibXYZ` names are the standard so-names on Linux, thus for a standard installation no `DllImportResolver` has to be set on Linux

-In the above example librsvg (and libgio) from an Inkscape installation is used, so the resolver points to that place.
-If libgio is statically linked into librsvg (very unlikely) than that resolver should point to the librsvg DLLs, as that exports the needed functions.
+In the above example the native DLLs from an Inkscape installation are used, so the resolver points to that place.

-For poppler it's similar, just that the resolver has to be set on `LibPopplerNative` instead.
+When either librsvg or poppler isn't needed, then no resolver for these names has to be given.
+The resolvers for `LigGObjectName` and `LibGioName` must be given anyway (once loading features are used).